 In most cases, this gynecomastia in teens will resolve on its own.
 That means treatment is not usually needed.

 Some boys develop gynecomastia in overweight men where severe tenderness is present.
 The boy may also experience embarrassment at his condition, leading to psychological distress.

 For these unfortunate boys, a short course of medication can sometimes help.
 Tamoxifen goes by the brand name Nolvadex and raloxifene goes by the brand Evista.
 These drugs block estrogen spikes in the body, which can reduce the size of male breasts.

 Some doctors may not wish to prescribe these drugs since they are not approved by the US Food and Drug Administration, even though risks and benefits have been studied extensively.

 Prostate cancer patients tend to be older men.
 As it happens, gynecomastia is a common complication of prostate cancer treatment.
 Cancer treatments sometimes involve what is called androgen deprivation therapy or antiandrogen monotherapy, and these can exacerbate chest tissue growth in males.
-Drugs and radiation treatments can usually help to resolve the male gyno in these men of advanced age.
+Drugs and radiation treatments can usually help to resolve the gynecomastia in older men.